 Over the counter nasal decongestant are not suitable for babies or children under six years.

 If your baby is having trouble breathing, one of the best ways to relieve nasal congestion in babies is to increase the humidity in the baby’s room.
 You can to that by using a humidifier or by a running shower to create steam.
 Sit in the steamy room with your baby for abut 20 minutes.
 The steam works to clean their nose by thinning out the mucus thus easing congestion.

 If you are using a humidifier, choose an ultrasonic humidifier with cool mist, they are quieter, easier to operate and clean.
 Since mold and bacteria can accumulate inside it, you have to clean and dry it every day.

-Change Your Diet
+4. Change Your Diet

+If you’re breastfeeding it’s important that you increase your intake of antioxidants and vitamins.
 Eliminate your intake of grains, dairy and sugars, especially fructose.
 Usually these elevate your insulin and leptin levels mainly through causing the body to be resistant to them, resulting in increased inflammation in the body.

 Since everything most of the time ends up in the breast milk this change will help in speeding up the healing process of your baby.

-Managing Your Baby’s Fever
+5. Managing Your Baby’s Fever And Hydration

 A risen temperature it’s the body’s natural way of fighting, it is trying to get rid of the pathogen becoming an unsuitable environment for some viruses/bacteria to stick around.